sailpoint-oss/python-sdk/sailpoint/beta/docs/AccessRequestsApi.md

 Close Access Request

 This endpoint closes access requests that are stuck in a pending state.
-It can be used throughout a request's lifecycle (even after the approval state, unlike <a href=\"https://developer.sailpoint.com/idn/api/v3/cancel-access-request\">Cancel Access Request</a>).
+It can be used throughout a request's lifecycle even after the approval state, unlike the [Cancel Access Request endpoint](https://developer.sailpoint.com/idn/api/v3/cancel-access-request/).
 A token with ORG_ADMIN authority is required.
-To find pending access requests via the UI, navigate to Search and use this query: status: Pending AND \"Access Request\".
-Use the Column Chooser to select \"Tracking Number,\" and the Download button to export a CSV containing the Tracking Numbers.
-To find pending access requests via the API, use <a href=\"https://developer.sailpoint.com/idn/api/v3/list-account-activities\">List Account Activities</a>.
-Input the ids from either source  To track the status of endpoint requests, navigate to Search and use this query: name:\"Close Identity Requests\".
-Search will include \"Close Identity Requests Started\" audits when requests are initiated, and \"Close Identity Requests Completed\" audits when requests are completed.
-The completion audit will list the Identity Request IDs that finished in error.
-This API triggers the <a href=\"https://developer.sailpoint.com/idn/docs/event-triggers/triggers/provisioning-action-completed\">Provisioning Action Completed</a> event trigger for each access request that is closed.
+To find pending access requests with the UI, navigate to Search and use this query: status: Pending AND \"Access Request\".
+Use the Column Chooser to select 'Tracking Number', and use the 'Download' button to export a CSV containing the tracking numbers.
+To find pending access requests with the API, use the [List Account Activities endpoint](https://developer.sailpoint.com/idn/api/v3/list-account-activities/).
+Input the IDs from either source.
+To track the status of endpoint requests, navigate to Search and use this query: name:\"Close Identity Requests\".
+Search will include \"Close Identity Requests Started\" audits when requests are initiated and \"Close Identity Requests Completed\" audits when requests are completed.
+The completion audit will list the identity request IDs that finished in error.
+This API triggers the [Provisioning Completed event trigger](https://developer.sailpoint.com/idn/docs/event-triggers/triggers/provisioning-completed/) for each access request that is closed.

 ### Example